How to become a community cohesion officer: Josh's story

 - After gaining some work experience he secured a job for Trafford Council in Manchester where his team work to prevent hateful extremism and promote unity in the local community.

-What to expect if you want to be a community cohesion officer
+What to expect if you want to become a community development worker

-- Community cohesion officer working hours: Average 37 hours per week
+- Community development work hours: Average 37 hours per week

 - Typical entry requirements: You could do a course in community development at college or university like Josh, but this isn’t essential.
 You’ll need paid or unpaid experience of working in the community or voluntary sector, gained from: volunteering in a local community group or charity or working in a related career like housing, regeneration, social work, youth work or teaching.
 You could also get into this job through an advanced level apprenticeship.